 Protect Your Roof

 The roof is everything in a home.
-If your roof is damaged, repair can be enormously expensive and compromise a lot of other parts of your home.
+If your roof is damaged, repairs can be enormously expensive and compromise a lot of other parts of your home.
 During the warmer months, making any repairs will be much easier and is always a good idea for preparation during the cold and/or stormy months ahead.
 Snow accumulation on a roof is a big concern most places, and evaluating your roof’s condition and resistance to the weight of snow is important.
 Ice and snow pack can add a lot of weight to a roof and stress it beyond capacity.
 Beyond inspecting the roof for structural weakness and shingle damage, you should regularly remove snow pack with a roof rake during the winter season and actively prevent ice dams by clearing gutters and making sure attics are insulated and ventilated.
 Heat buildup in the attic can melt snow and ice and cause runoff, which can freeze in debris clogged gutters.

 Insulate Pipes and Weatherstrip